KhartesViewer/khartes/README.md

 need to make sure you know where the following files and directories are located:

-- Your `.volpkg` folder, the one that contains the TIFF files that you imported into khartes
+- Your `.volpkg` directory, the one that contains the TIFF files that you imported into khartes
 - If your `.volpkg` directory contains more than one volume, you need to know the number of the volume that contains the TIFF files